interrogator/corpkit/doc_edit.md

 ## Combining results

 You can use the `combine` operation to add two results together.
 By default, this happens on the y axis.
-If you have multiple columns with the same names, results may be merged.
-If you want to merge on the x-axis, use the `Transpose` option for each dataset, and then `combine`.
+If you have multiple columns with the same names, these will be aggregated.

 ## Sorting